-At some point I stopped writing and those journals were dismissed as a frivolous teenage phase.
-A bit narcissistic and largely pointless.
+And at some point these journals were dismissed as a frivolous teenage phase.
+They were a bit narcissistic and largely pointless.

 In an age where vast knowledge is available at our fingertips, it’s easy to forget how much wisdom can come from our own selves.
 And how it’s so worthwhile to organize our thoughts and express ourselves without needing to share it and say “look what I’ve created!”

 Get a thick, spiral-bound paper brick that you can easily flip open and not worry about wasting paper.

 Get something that’s practical, cheap and heavy enough to lay in your lap.
 You can write a grocery list on one page and a journal entry on another.
 Space is plentiful.

 And take it to a cafe or out on your balcony in the morning.

 When you get back to writing by hand, you’ll be amazed at how smoothly your thoughts come.

 But what’s the difference between writing by hand and at a keyboard?